paulbrowne-irl/knowledgebase-elastic-rag/readme.md

 A Docker compose file is provided to make it easy to download and run the supporting infrastructure (e.g. the Elastic Search engine).
 To start this Infrastructure using Docker:
 * Open a (new) terminal window, navigate to home folder containing docker-compose.yml
-* Start Elastic and Kibana using: _docker compose up_
+* Start Elastic and Kibana using: 'docker compose up'

 You can check if the Elastic Search Service is running using the url http://localhost:9200/.
 You should see a success message similar to the screenshot below.